cxr00/cxr/cxr/sociomathematics/readme/clq.md

 ## Reduction <a name="reduction"></a>

 Reduction is sociomathematical subtraction.
-It is a left-unital magma whose identity is the sociomathematical zero.
+It is a left-unital magmoid whose identity is the sociomathematical zero.
 In code it is described by `Clq.__arith__(a, b, False)`.
 While it serves to "undo" the process of inclusion in some regards, it also *reduces* strings by eliminating members which are "in place", meaning it maps a role to itself as a function.

 ```python
 a = Clq("013254d")